moonstreet/moonstreet/content/post/devops/terraform-1.md

 }
 ```

 We need to add some extra variables to our vars file.
 The vars file looks like this.
-I used the extended notation for some of the variables for good measure.

 ```
-variable "environment" {
+variable "environment" {}
-  type        = "string"
-  description = "Name of the environment to deploy to" default     = "dev"
-}
-variable "prefix" {
+variable "prefix" {}
-  type        = "string"
-  description = "Prefix for the deployment name" default     = "app"
-}

 variable "az_subscription_id" {}
 variable "az_client_id" {}
 variable "az_secret" {}